How Long Do Write-Offs and Settlements Impact Your Credit History?

 Yes, a debt settlement is almost always a better outcome for your credit history than a debt write-off.
 A write-off implies that the lender gave up on recovering the debt, indicating a complete failure to pay.
 A settlement, however, shows that you engaged with the lender and made an effort to resolve your financial obligation.

 Lenders view a settled account more favourably because it demonstrates a willingness to take action and clear your debts.
 This proactive approach can make it easier to rebuild your credit over time compared to the severe and prolonged negative impact of a written-off account.
-It’s a clear step towards financial resolution.
+It is a clear step towards financial resolution.

 • Shows proactive effort to resolve debt, unlike a write-off.